AdrianPrados/Learning-and-generalization-of-task-parameterized-skills-through-few-human-demonstrations/README.md

 The code was written and tested on MATLAB 2021b in Ubuntu 20.04.
 The final swept task using the ADAM robot is presented in this [video](https://youtu.be/pD1HdoWJmfs).

 # Citation
 This work has been done by [Adrián Prados](http://roboticslab.uc3m.es/roboticslab/people/prados).
-Iy you use this code or the data please cite the following papers:
+If you use this code or the data please cite the following papers:

 ### Paper for KFML data generator
 ```bibtex